ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## **VPC peering**

-- allows direct network route between VPCs in 2 different regions and/or AWS accounts
+**Allows direct network route between VPCs in 2 different regions and/or AWS accounts.**

 - uses private IP addresses so VPCs talk as if on the same private network
 - Uses star configuration (1 central with *n* others) not transitive.

+*You have five VPCs in a 'hub and spoke' configuration, with VPC 'A' in the center and individually paired with VPCs 'B', 'C', 'D', and 'E', which make up the 'spokes'.
+There are no other VPC connections.
+Which of the following VPCs can VPC 'B' communicate with directly?* ***VPC 'A'.
+As transitive peering is not allowed, VPC 'B' can communicate directly only with VPC 'A'.***

-## Direct Connect - private conn from AWS to on-prem
+## Direct Connect

-Private connection between AWS and your DC/office/colocation environment.
+**Private connection between AWS and your DC/office/colocation environment.**

 Helps reduce network costs, increase bandwidth, improve latency.

 ### Setting up Direct Connect